infi123/AICS20551/MMN11/8_Puzzle_Solver_README.md

 - `ast`: Implements the A* Search algorithm.
 - `subNodes`: Generates possible moves from a given puzzle state.
 - `move`: Executes a move in a given direction in the puzzle.
-- `Heuristic`: Calculates the heuristic value for GBFS and AST.
+- `heuristic`: Calculates the heuristic value for GBFS and AST.

 ## State Space Representation